Which place is cheaper, Venice or Brussels?

 The autumn attracts plenty of travelers to both Brussels and Venice.
 Many visitors come to Brussels in the autumn for the city's sights and attractions and the shopping scene.
 Also, most visitors come to Venice for the shopping scene and the natural beauty of the area during these months.

 Brussels is cooler than Venice in the autumn.
-The temperature in Brussels is usually 12°C (54°F) in October, and Venice stays around 14°C (57°F).
+The daily temperature in Brussels averages around 12°C (54°F) in October, and Venice fluctuates around 14°C (57°F).

 Brussels usually receives less sunshine than Venice during autumn.
-At this time of the year, Brussels gets 114 hours of sunny skies, while Venice receives 134 hours of full sun.
+Brussels gets 114 hours of sunny skies, while Venice receives 134 hours of full sun in the autumn.

 In October, Brussels usually receives around the same amount of rain as Venice.
-At this time of the year, Brussels gets 70 mm (2.8 in) of rain, while Venice receives 67 mm (2.7 in) of rain.
+Brussels gets 70 mm (2.8 in) of rain, while Venice receives 67 mm (2.7 in) of rain each month for the autumn.

 The winter brings many poeple to Brussels as well as Venice.
 Most visitors come to Brussels for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Venice because of the museums, the shopping scene, and the cuisine.

 The weather in Venice can be very cold.
 Brussels can be very cold during winter.
 In the winter, Brussels is a little warmer than Venice.
-Typically, the winter temperatures in Brussels in January are around 3°C (38°F), and Venice is about 3°C (37°F).
+Typically, the winter temperatures in Brussels in January average around 3°C (38°F), and Venice averages at about 3°C (37°F).

 In the winter, Brussels often gets less sunshine than Venice.
 Brussels gets 49 hours of sunny skies this time of year, while Venice receives 88 hours of full sun.